Verdigris River

 Verdigris River at the Port of Catoosa, Oklahoma by Dave Alexander.

-The stream has its source in several small streams, one of which rises in eastern Chase County, one in northern Greenwood County, and two in southern Lyon County, Kansas.
+The stream has its source in several small streams, one rising in eastern Chase County, one in northern Greenwood County, and two in southern Lyon County, Kansas.
 It flows in a southeasterly direction across Greenwood County, the extreme southwestern corner of Woodson County, Wilson, and Montgomery Counties, entering Oklahoma almost due south of Coffeyville.
-From there, the stream flows through the counties of Nowata, Rogers, and Wagoner, Oklahoma, uniting with the Arkansas River near the town of Wybark, about three miles from Fort Gibson.
-Among the more important tributaries of the Verdigris are Willow, Homer, Sandy, Drum, Big Hill, Pumpkin, and Onion Creeks, and Paw and Fall Rivers in Kansas, and Big Caney and Little Verdigris Rivers, Bird Creek and about two dozen smaller streams in Oklahoma.
+From there, the stream flows through Nowata, Rogers, and Wagoner, Oklahoma counties, uniting with the Arkansas River near Wybark, about three miles from Fort Gibson.
+Among the more important tributaries of the Verdigris are Willow, Homer, Sandy, Drum, Big Hill, Pumpkin, and Onion Creeks, Paw and Fall Rivers in Kansas, and Big Caney and Little Verdigris Rivers, Bird Creek and about two dozen smaller streams in Oklahoma.

-Dams built by the U.S. Army Corps of Engineers cause the Verdigris River to form Toronto Lake near Toronto, Kansas, and Oologah Lake near Oologah, Oklahoma.
+Dams built by the U.S. Army Corps of Engineers caused the Verdigris River to form Toronto Lake near Toronto, Kansas, and Oologah Lake near Oologah, Oklahoma.

 Also See: